 Dry flies and other surface flies represent adult aquatic insects as they emerge from the water.
 They also represent other food sources that have fallen into the water like grasshoppers or mice.
 Dry flies are good for trout, panfish and bass.
-And there’s nothing more exciting than watching a fish rise up and take your fly on the surface.
+Plus, there’s nothing more exciting than watching a fish break the surface to take your fly.
 See chart below for classic dry fly patterns.

 Nymphs are imitations of young insects in their larval form that live in the water.
 Fished on or near the bottom of lakes and rivers, nymphs are very effective for trout, panfish, salmon and steelhead.
 See chart below for classic nymph patterns.